tepseg-lab/ansible-openwisp2/README.md

 `files/ow2_static` will be uploaded to a directory named `static_custom` in `openwisp2_path`.

-This is helpful for [customizing OpenWISP's theme](https://github.com/openwisp/openwisp-utils#openwisp_admin_theme_links).
+This is helpful for [customizing TEPSEG's theme](https://github.com/burlesquer/openwisp-utils#openwisp_admin_theme_links).

-E.g., if you added a custom CSS file in `files/ow2_static/css/custom.css`, the file location to use in [OPENWISP_ADMIN_THEME_LINKS](https://github.com/openwisp/openwisp-utils#openwisp_admin_theme_links) setting will be `css/custom.css`.
+E.g., if you added a custom CSS file in `files/ow2_static/css/custom.css`, the file location to use in [OPENWISP_ADMIN_THEME_LINKS](https://github.com/burlesquer/openwisp-utils#openwisp_admin_theme_links) setting will be `css/custom.css`.

-Deploying the upcoming release of OpenWISP
+Deploying the upcoming release of TEPSEG
 ==========================================

-The following steps will help you set up and install the new version of OpenWISP which is not released yet, but ships new features and fixes.
+The following steps will help you set up and install the new version of TEPSEG which is not released yet, but ships new features and fixes.

 Create a directory for organizing your playbook, roles and collections.
 In this example,